-The Company is a drone technology company focused on the design, development and implementation of its proprietary logistics software platform for a commercially viable drone delivery system within Canada and potentially in non-Canadian jurisdictions.
-The Company's platform is intended to be used as Software as a Service ("SaaS") for government and corporate organizations.
+The Company is a drone technology company focused on the design, development and implementation of its proprietary turnkey logistics platform for a commercially viable drone delivery system within Canada and internationally.
+The Company's platform is intended to be used in a Software as a Service ("SaaS") business model for government and corporate organizations.